 - Students who take the IELTS should take the academic exam, not the general exam.

-- TOEFL scores may be waived for international students from countries where English is the official language, or for non-citizens of the United States earning a regionally accredited bachelor’s degree or higher in the United States or other countries where English is the official language as indicated in the Graduate Catalog.
+- TOEFL scores may be waived for international students from countries where English is the official language, or for non-citizens of the United States earning an accredited bachelor’s degree or higher in the United States or other countries where English is the official language as indicated in the Graduate Catalog.

 - TOEFL/IELTS scores older than two years are not valid or accepted.